echogarden-project/windows-media-tts/README.md

 # Node.js binding to the Windows Media Speech Synthesis API

-Uses N-API to bind to the Universal Windows Platform speech-synthesis API.
-The native speech synthesizer on Windows 10 and newer.
+Uses N-API to bind to the Universal Windows Platform speech-synthesis API (`Windows.Media.SpeechSynthesis`).
+The native speech synthesizer on Windows 10 and later.

 * Speech is returned as a `Uint8Array`, in WAVE format
 * Will recognize voice packages installed via the Windows Speech settings